 Full course description

 ** Please note: Free Certificates of Completion are available for learners who successfully complete this course.
-An additional $15.00 fee will be required for learners who would like to recieve a Continuing Medical Education (CME) Certificate of Completion.
 Please see accreditation information below. **

 Doctoring Climate Change: Air Quality, Heat-Related Illness, and Disparate Impact is an educational activity developed by Dr. Ashley McClure, FACP, and the Center for Occupational and Environmental Health (COEH) Continuing Education program.